jrusco/cheatsheets/linux_learning_notes.md

 Processes are usually bound to a controlling terminal.
 If you were running a program on your shell window such as find and you closed the window, your process would also go with it.
 More details in <https://linuxjourney.com/lesson/controlling-terminal>

+## Packages

+### Compressing, tar and gzip

+`gzip file1` compress a single file
+`tar cvf mytarfile.tar file1 file2` pack a tar that contains 2 files
+`tar xvf mytarfile.tar` unpack
+`tar -xzvf package.tar.gz` decompress and unpack

+### Compile Source Code

+Often times you will encounter an obscure package that only comes in the form of pure source code.
+You'll need to:

+* install the tools to compile source code: `sudo apt install build-essential`
+* extract the package file: `tar -xzvf package.tar.gz`
+* look at the README or INSTALL file (inside the package) for instructions

+Depending on what compile method that the developer used, you'll have to use different commands.
+Most commonly you'll see basic `make` compilation.
+Inside the package contents will be a **configure** script, this script checks for dependencies on your system and if you are missing anything, you'll see an error and you'll need to fix those dependencies.

+$ ./configure

+The ./ allows you to execute a script in the current directory.

+$ make

+Inside of the package contents, there is a file called Makefile that contains rules to building the software.
+When you run the make command, it looks at this file to build the software.

+$ sudo make install

+This command actually installs the package, it will copy the correct files to the correct locations on your computer.

+If you want to uninstall the package, use:

+$ sudo make uninstall

+Be wary when using make install, you may not realize how much is actually going on in the background.
+If you decide to remove this package, you may not actually remove everything because you didn't realize what was added to your system.
+Instead forget everything about make install that I just explained to you and use the checkinstall command.
+This command will make a .deb file for you that you can easily install and uninstall.

+$ sudo checkinstall

+This command will essentially "make install" and build a .deb package and install it.
+This makes it easier to remove the package later on.